AriFordsham/GHCWiki/supercompilation.md

 - Understand how the inscope-set is handled in [SpecConstr](spec-constr), and use that.
 Stop recreating inscope-sets in substNewExpr (top3 on memory profile).

-- msg is broken; namecapture.
-Must be fixed.

 - Implement Simon's algorithm.

 Open questions:

 - Should R contexts include let-statements?
+Need to worry about name capture even more then.

 - Should matching for renamings be modulo permutation of lets?
 (Performance vs code size)